jhancock532/Web-Technology/Backend/README.md

 Windows / Legacy Method: Run `strapi develop` in the command line in this directory after having installed Strapi for CLI.

-# Temporary Access
+# Access to View Strapi Backend
+These credientals work for the local version of the site.

-test-admin
+Username - test-admin
-9EMyXmfHvvJbUQs
+Password - 9EMyXmfHvvJbUQs